Galileo Galilei - Sidereus Nuncius

 The new Black Letter Press edition holds both Latin and English translation in one Book.
 The small hardcover is bound in Linen and is embossed with a circle, that reminds to a view through the telescope.
 In the circle you see Galileo's drawings of the Pleiades star cluster.

-Bound in cloth
+Bound in textile

 Measures 100x160 mm